Provided by Mercer - CERS Investment Adviser

 The investment choices offered by the Trustee will be regularly reviewed and may be varied from time to time.

-Before you choose a fund we recommend that you speak to an Independent Financial Adviser.
-The CERS Trustee preferred Independent Financial Adviser is Milestone Advisory DAC.
-You can contact them or your own independent financial adviser to assist you to review your investment choices.
-You can contact Milestone Advisory DAC at Canal House, Canal Road, Dublin 6, at firstname.lastname@example.org or call them on 01 4068020.
-Their website is www.milestoneadvisory.ie .
+Before you choose a fund we recommend that you speak to a Financial Adviser.
+The CERS Trustee preferred Financial Adviser is Milestone Advisory DAC.
+You can contact them or your own financial adviser to assist you to review your investment choices.
+You can contact Milestone Advisory DAC via the website www.milestoneadvisory.ie, by post: 4 Clonskeagh Square, Clonskeagh Road, Dublin 14, D14 FH90, by email email@example.com or by phone (01) 4068020.
+Milestone Advisory DAC t/a Milestone Advisory is regulated by the Central Bank of Ireland.

 If you require further information please contact the CERS Team at firstname.lastname@example.org